The safety catcher is used for clamping round rods in vertical axles.

 The safety catcher is based on our experience with clamping units of the Ratio Clamp® design, which has grown since 1965.
 We have specifically developed this proven technology to ensure maximum safety in applications on vertical, gravity-loaded axles.
 This allows us to provide a higher clamping force in an emergency.

 The safety catcher operates mechanically according to the functional principle of frictional contact.
 When unpressurised, the holding load builds up via the conical clamping system as the load sinks.
-The self-reinforcing principle comes into effect, locking the rod.
+The self-energizing principle comes into effect, locking the rod.

 When the release pressure drops, the spring-loaded clamping segments rest against the rod to be clamped.
 The resulting friction force secures the load, and the safety catcher is ready to take over the load.